Accidents / Illness / Injury

 In order to be considerate of everyone and not to be exclusionary, students and/or parents may not pass out invitations for outside activities anytime during the school day.

-The parent/teacher organizations (PTO) operates a drop-off/pick-up service every school day.
-It runs immediately before and after school.
+The parent/teacher organizations (PTO) operates a drop-off service every school day.
+It runs immediately before school beginning at 7:35am.
 Morning drop-off is open for all ages and parent volunteers escort students from their car to the playground.
-For afternoon pick-up, Kiss-N-Go is limited to students in grades K-3.
-Volunteer parents escort students from school to their car.
-Parents interested in signing up for this service or interested in volunteering, can sign-up at the Security Desk.

 Local School Council